Henry Cisneros: Political career beginnings

-When Cisneros arrived back home, he discovered the old order, stagnant political arena in San Antonio was falling apart and now experiencing a growing socio-ethnic discontent.
+When Cisneros arrived back home, he discovered the stagnant old political order in San Antonio was falling apart and now experiencing a growing socio-ethnic discontent.
 Since the 1950s, the Anglo-dominated Good Government League (GGL) had run the city where council members were elected at large and the majority came from wealthy ZIP codes in the Anglo populated north side.
 The Mexican American community believed they had been neglected for too long by a government who paid more attention to city growth in their own residential area than grievances about drainage and infrastructure in lower-valued real estate.
 The GGL tried to offset this by assuring one member from both west and east sides and recruited Hispanics in their slates for city council.
 Displaying his gift for working within the system, Cisneros ran as a city council candidate of the GGL.

 After a whirlwind campaign, and eight months since returning to San Antonio, Cisneros at age 27 was elected the youngest city councilman in the city's history in 1975, the same year his second daughter Mercedes Christina was born.
 (Cisneros was the youngest councilman at the time until Chip Haas' election in 2003 at age 26.)
 Now entrenched in city politics, Cisneros assumed a hands-on approach to governing that he promised in his campaign.
 He set himself on a plan to know all he could about life in the city firsthand by emptying garbage cans to learn the problems of the sanitation department, walking a beat with a police officer and administering first aid with ambulance attendants.
 Cisneros also visited families in public housing units, and promised that their problems would no longer be ignored.

 As a city council member, Cisneros took assorted populist positions on such issues as dealing with labor, water, education, and housing, among others.
 All the while, he endeared himself to the Latino community, especially in the city's predominantly Mexican American poor neighborhoods on the west side, and where he resided.